Fullaxx/sepulcher/README.md

 ```

 ## Launch Sepulcher Docker Container (HTTPS mode)
+<code>KSHOST</code> and <code>KSPORT</code> are the ENV variables to specify the webstore service for key transmission/retrieval. \
+<code>MSHOST</code> and <code>MSPORT</code> are the ENV variables to specify the webstore service for message transmission/retrieval. \
+<code>KSSEC</code> and <code>MSSEC</code> indicate that HTTPS must be used to negotiate with the services. \
+The following will use the webstore serive at https://keys.dspi.org:443 and https://msgs.dspi.org:443
 ```
 docker run -it \
 -e KSHOST=keys.dspi.org -e KSPORT=443 -e KSSEC=1 \